AdvaithRavishankar/cse15l-lab-reports/pages/week-2-lab-report.md

 # Week 2 Lab Report
 ***
-In this lab report, I shall go over the steps on how to set up the environment to access a remote server and running commands on the server.
+In this lab report, I will go over the steps on how to set up the environment to access a remote server and running commands on the server.
 This report will involve 6 steps which can be seen as follows:

 ## Step 1.
 Install Visual Studio Code